 Shanna earned her college degree in Spanish in 2004 and this trip was the fulfillment of a long time dream for her.
 It was wonderful to use those language skills again!
 Sierra took Spanish in highschool and she did a great job utilizing her language skills!
 (She is also fluent in German) It was lovely to discover Starla has an ear for catching familiar words as well.
 We were all forced out of our comfort zones and though we fumbled over the right words sometimes, we managed to get our point across.
 This is another area where the people of Mérida showed us so much patience and grace as we stumbled over their lovely language!

 #7 We Got to Play Dress Up Every Day!

 The Yucatan is such a distinct place, even from the surrounding country of Mexico.
 So much of their culture is influenced by the history and culture of the Mayan people.
 Thirty percent of the population still speak Mayan and the food is distinctly Mayan as well.
 Certainly their contributions to this part of Mexico were among the many reasons we loved Merida.

 #9 A Princess Evening at Hacienda Xcanatún

 This was simply an enchanted evening!
 We arrived a little later and pretty much had the place to ourselves.
 We were treated like princesses and the ambience was sultry and romantic.
-We enjoyed an incredible meal and got to look out over the grounds from the veranda.
-Playing the part of Cinderella at La Hacienda Xcanatcún is an experience we will never forget!
+First, we enjoyed an incredible meal and then we were able to look out over the grounds from the veranda.
+Certainly, playing the part of Cinderella at La Hacienda Xcanatcún is an experience we will never forget!